haddocking/haddock-restraints/README.md

 Go to [wenmr.science.uu.nl/haddock-restraints](https://wenmr.science.uu.nl/haddock-restraints) for a graphical user interface

+Look at [haddocking/haddock-restraints-py](https://github.com/haddocking/haddock-restraints-py) to learn how to use it directly in your python scripts.

 Check [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints) for a **user guide** on how to use the code as a command-line application.

 Visit [docs.rs/haddock-restraints](https://docs.rs/haddock-restraints) for the **developer documentation**, and how to use it as a library in your code.